 - JetPack – while it’s functionality is great and helpful, it can be a CPU hog.
 The Premium version has even more capability to become a pig.

 - Yoast – this SEO plug-in has plenty of good functionality.
 The issue is the internal services can take up a lot of computing power on your site.

-On my financial site The Canadian Personal Financial Site, I was having issues with HTTP 504 Errors.
+On my financial site, The Canadian Personal Financial Site, I had issues with HTTP 504 Errors.
 These errors occurred whenever I logged into the Admin Page.
-Some calls to the web site also timed out.
+Some calls to the website also timed out.
 My Service Provider suggested doing the Plug-In Wipe Out Game.

 The Service I receive has limited CPU and Memory.
-If I overrun these, the service typically kills any big process.
+If I overrun these, the Service typically kills any significant process.
 This is important to remember.

 WordPress Plug-in Wipe Out Game